 The Consent Factory, Inc., thanks to some sort of bureaucratic trickery our legal team is still trying to unravel, is a wholly-owned subsidiary of Amalgamated Content, Inc., a fictitious business name owned and operated by C. J. Hopkins, a relatively low-level part-time employee formerly based in our Berlin offices, whose current whereabouts are unknown.
 Here’s our most recent surveillance photo of him, which is rumored to have been taken during the summer of 2016 on an island somewhere in the Ionian Sea …

 All original content on this blog is the private intellectual property of Mr. Hopkins, who, weirdly, as the result of that above-mentioned bureaucratic trickery, is both one of our employees and, technically, our boss (and who, despite his ridiculous neo-hippyish appearance, retains a battalion of extremely rude and gratuitously litigious intellectual property attorneys who, trust us, you do not want to mess around with).

 Any and all third party content on this blog remains the exclusive property of whoever we stole it from, which Mr. Hopkins had nothing to do with.
 Any and all third parties republishing Mr. Hopkins’ copyrighted material without his or our permission are advised to at least credit him properly.

-The Consent Factory welcomes readers’ comments, which shall be subject to moderation by our in-house moderators according to some arbitrary set of ever-changing standards we’re not going to waste your time trying to appear to articulate.
+The Consent Factory welcomes readers’ comments, which shall be subject to moderation by our in-house moderators and fact checkers according to some arbitrary set of ever-changing standards we’re not going to waste your time trying to appear to articulate.
 However, here are a few simple guidelines you may want to follow:

 (1) comments from across the political spectrum are welcome — although we are all soulless neoliberals here at the Factory, we appreciate comments and criticism from those with opposing views, as we can use them to try to manipulate you in the future;